-Ken Fortino, Ph.D. is an Assistant Professor of Biology at Longwood University in the Department of Biological and Environmental Sciences.
+Ken Fortino, Ph.D. is an Associate Professor of Biology at Longwood University in the Department of Biological and Environmental Sciences.
 Ken received a Bachelors of Science in Biology from Greensboro College, a Master of Science from Appalachian State University, and a PhD from University of North Carolina at Chapel Hill in Environmental Science.

 Ken is broadly interested in freshwater community and ecosystem ecology.
 He has studied the way that fish predation alters crayfish community composition, carbon cycling in arctic lakes, and since coming to Longwood University, has focused on the way that small man-made ponds affect watershed carbon cycling.